Blea503/GettingAndCleaningData-ProgAssign1/Codebook.md

 ### Variable: mean.of.time.body.acc.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.gravity.acc.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.acc.jerk.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.time.body.gyro.jerk.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.jerk.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.jerk.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.jerk.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.jerk.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.jerk.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.jerk.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.gyro.mean.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.gyro.mean.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.gyro.mean.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.gyro.std.x
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.gyro.std.y
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.gyro.std.z
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.acc.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.body.acc.jerk.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.body.acc.jerk.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.body.gyro.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.body.gyro.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.body.gyro.jerk.mag.mean
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name

 ### Variable: mean.of.freq.body.body.gyro.jerk.mag.std
  - Mean of values for each subject for each activity.
 Values are normalized and bounded within [-1,1]
- - Description follow the variable name
+ - Description follows the variable name